Family Welfare Conference

 - any other relevant matters.

-The parents or guardian of the child, if present, or in their absence, a family member or relative may, with the assistance of other persons, formulate an action plan for the child.
+The parents or guardian of the child, if present, may, with the assistance of other persons, formulate an action plan for the child.
+A family member or relative may do so on behalf of the parents or guardian in their absence.
 The action plan must be agreed upon unanimously by those present unless the disagreement is regarded as unreasonable by the facilitator.

 An action plan may include one or more of the following: